bastibl/gnuradio-android/Readme.md

 <img src="gr-android.png" alt="GNU Radio Android" align="right" width="200">

 This is a development environment for [GNU Radio](https://www.gnuradio.org/) on Android.
 It provides a real-time stream-data processing framework for Android, targeted towards (but not limited to) software defined radio systems.
+More detailed information is available in [the accompanying paper](https://www.bastibl.net/bib/bloessl2020hardware/).

 ## Features